hashicorp/terraform-provider-google/website/docs/r/network_services_edge_cache_origin.html.markdown

 * `origin_address` -
   (Required)
   A fully qualified domain name (FQDN) or IP address reachable over the public Internet, or the address of a Google Cloud Storage bucket.
-  This address will be used as the origin for cache requests - e.g. FQDN: media-backend.example.com IPv4:35.218.1.1 IPv6:[2607:f8b0:4012:809::200e] Cloud Storage: gs://bucketname
+  This address will be used as the origin for cache requests - e.g. FQDN: media-backend.example.com, IPv4: 35.218.1.1, IPv6: 2607:f8b0:4012:809::200e, Cloud Storage: gs://bucketname
   When providing an FQDN (hostname), it must be publicly resolvable (e.g. via Google public DNS) and IP addresses must be publicly routable.
+It must not contain a protocol (e.g., https://) and it must not contain any slashes.
   If a Cloud Storage bucket is provided, it must be in the canonical "gs://bucketname" format.
 Other forms, such as "storage.googleapis.com", will be rejected.

 * `name` -